carj/atom2preservica/README.md

 ## Limitations

 The atom2preservica module does not support the creation of new assets in Preservica.
+It only updates existing assets.
+For an automated way to add Assets into Preservica see https://pypreservica.readthedocs.io/.

-It only updates existing assets. atom2preservica does not update AtoM, after the synchronisation process is complete.
+atom2preservica does not update or change AtoM, after the synchronisation process is complete.
 Preservica assets are linked to Atom, but AtoM does not hold a link back to Preservica.
 The synchronisation is not yet bidirectional.

-If descriptive metadata is updated in AtoM, the module will not update the asset metadata in Preservica.
+If descriptive metadata is updated in AtoM after the synchronisation, the module will not update the asset metadata in Preservica.

 The AtoM Rest Plugin arRestApiPlugin needs to be activated for atom2preservica to work.